Area Attractions for Your Vacation in Virginia

 Gourmet Alley 321 Mason Avenue 757-331-6900

-Locally sourced organic foods; farm to table by award winning Chef Shelly.
+Locally sourced organic foods; farm to table.
 Salads, sandwiches, pastas, breakfast and noshes.
+Great Happy Hour on Fridays with delic Tapas.

 Mason Avenue, situated in the Historic District, is the “downtown” of Cape Charles.
 Shops are mainly on the north side, since this is a railroad town with tracks on the south side.
 The shops, galleries and restaurants are interspersed and provide a warm welcome to visitors.
 Delight in finding one-of-a-kind stores that contribute to making Cape Charles a truly unique shopping experience.